 Lufthansa stepped in and took delivery of the first two A320neos in January in two quiet affairs.

 Is there a problem with the P&W GTF?
 It depends how one defines the problem.
 If the engine is allowed to cool down, it cannot be re-started again too soon.
-A restarted engine has to run at idle for three minutes before moving to full throttle until software… Continue reading
+A restarted engine has to run at idle for three minutes before moving to full throttle until software fixes are… Continue reading

 The A320neo program continues its development, and we continue to update A320neo flight test hours.
 As the first aircraft readies for delivery, albeit a few weeks late, it is an appropriate time to see where the program stands as of year-end.